TanguyLallemand/similarity-graph/README.md

 Moreover, it is possible to ask script to generate a Json file that will be used by a script written in JavaScript to display an interactive version of graph.
 Here is some screenshots of what is possible to display in your favorite browser.
 You can display entire graph or just highlight links from a particular node.
 ![Output Example sequences seen in a web browser](output_figures/example_output_graph_in_web_browser.png)

+## Pairwise 2 particular configuration

+Python_align works based on a Biopython alignment function called Pairwise 2.
+This function is powerful and allows a fine configuration to meet various needs.
+Here is how Pairwise 2 was configured for this algorithm.

+Pairwise permit to perform global or local alignment.
+For this script we choose to work using global alignments.
+In fact, we want to know if sequences are globally similar.
+Local alignments are mostly used to search for sub sequences.
+We need to configure global alignment function to perform alignment as wanted.
+To do it we can give two parameters:
+  - First parameter set up matches and mismatches.
+We give a match score for identical chars, a mismatch score is given if characters are different (correspond to m code)
+  - Second set up gaps.
+Moreover, same gap penalties are applied on both sequences (s code).

+For calculate score supplementary parameters were added.
+  - Match score: 2
+  - Mismatch score: -1
+  - Opening Gap: -0.5
+  - Extending Gap: -0.1

 ## Built With